hallow-inc/interview-ios/README.md

 ### Notes
 * Some base code has been provided for you in this repository, feel free to use as much or as little as you would like
-* For networking, some SPM packages have been pre-added for your use
+* Feel free to pull in any Swift packages that you would like to use as well.